How to Train Your Scent Hound Dog to Come When Called

 - Protect your Recall Command

 If you really absolutely must get your dog to you fast, such as in the case of her being near a dead animal which she may potentially eat, or a pile of manure she may be tempted to roll in, you must be prepared to take action.
 In these cases, if she is actively sniffing, you are better off not burning your recall.
 Try to entice her to chase you or attract her with a noise or a toy, or make a silly voice that promises lots of fun.
+Make sure you reward her for moving towards you.

 - Provide Clear Consequences

-A time will come where you find yourself calling her but she is attempting to ignore you, and in other words is telling you ''no, not right now'', then you need to have a consequence or she will learn to get away with it.
-NEVER call your dog twice!
+A time will come where you may find yourself calling her but she is attempting to ignore you, and in other words is telling you ''no, not right now'', then you need to have a consequence or she will learn to get away with it.
+Never call your dog twice!
 Rather use one of these consequences and be swift!

 B: You use the long line to gently accompany her towards you.
 This is not tugging or pulling.
 The line is used to guide her towards you, just as you would use a fishing pole, at the same time, use your hands to attract her to you by tapping the ground or your leg.
 This also makes the point that ''no right, now'' means yes, right now, no questions asked!''
 Of course, lots of praise and treats will make the point that being near you is always something good.